AstraLuma/astraluma.github.io/dunix.md

   * This is actually very problematic based on forking model of daemons
 * Full ACLs (MAC) and real locks are probably a requirement
 * Is eventual consistency allowable in the file system?

+### Managment Goals
+* Probabalistically, files are near nodes that use them (eg, a workstation has a copy of the home directory of its user)
+* Determinisically, files are replicated to mount point parameters (eg, /home is replicated 3 times, /tmp none)

 Workstations
 ============